 Fixing the Noisestop Acoustic Panels with screws

-If you are fixing the panel with screws you will need to use 9 screws and pugs.
+If you are fixing the panel with screws, you will need to use 9 screws and pugs.
 We would recommend using hammer screws and plugs to go through the panel and straight into the wall.
-If you are fixing straight into stud work or ceiling joists you will not need to drill or plug.
-Use screws that are a minimum length of 50mm to attach to timber, metal studs or soundbreaker bars.
+If you are fixing straight into stud work or ceiling joists, you will not need to drill or plug.
+Use screws with a minimum length of 50mm to attach to timber, metal studs or soundbreaker bars.

 Cutting the Panels

-When you are installing the panels to the edges of the room you can leave a small gap of 2-3mm between the panel and wall or ceiling.
+When installing the panels to the edges of the room, you can leave a small gap of 2-3mm between the panel and wall or ceiling.
 Fill this gap with acoustic sealant.

 Sealing the panels

-As you are fitting the panels it is important to ensure the edges are all sealed.
-After you have fitted the first panel on to the wall or ceiling you can put a small bead of acoustic sealant along the edge of the panel before you put the next one up to it.
+As you fit the panels, it is important to ensure the edges are all sealed.
+After you have fitted the first panel onto the wall or ceiling, you can put a small bead of acoustic sealant along the edge of the panel before you put the next one up to it.
 Doing this will ensure each panel has acoustic sealant along each edge.
-If you do this for each panel you will ensure the whole area has no gaps.
-It is possible to go around the boards afterwards and seal them up if you would prefer to do it that way.
+If you do this for each panel, you will ensure the whole area has no gaps.
+It is possible to go around the boards afterwards and seal them up if you prefer to do it that way.

 Finishing your installation

-Once you have installed all the panels and they have been acoustically sealed you can then finish your wall or ceiling.
+Once you have installed all the panels and have been acoustically sealed, you can then finish your wall or ceiling.
 We recommend the boards are plastered or have the tapered edges filled and sanded ready for decorating.
-The outer face is a plasterboard finish with a tapered edge, this type of board allows for either finish to be possible.
+The outer face is a plasterboard finish with a tapered edge.
+This type of board allows for either finish to be possible.